StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Renderer/ClearColor.md

 ## Description
 This is the gamma space color the renderer will clear the screen to when beginning to draw a new frame.
-This is ignored on displays with transparent screens